-Each homwork set generally consits of my own problems.
-I have, on very rare occasions, used problems out of a text book.
-When I do use a problem out of a text book I will put the problem in its entirety in the homework set and the text book will NOT be needed for the problem.
+Each homework set consists of my own problems that I have written.
 Note as well that for good or bad my own problems tend to be harder (in general) than the average text book problem.

 In order to view the homework sets and solutions you will need to have the Adobe Reader installed on your computer.
 You can download a copy here.
 Our lab in Lucas 209 already has the Adobe Reader installed so you can always use one of the computers there to view the homework sets.